Jhajia

 Jhajia is a village in Odisha, India, with a population of about 20,000.
 The village is about 97 km from the state capital Bhubaneswar.
 The village lies about 1 km away from the banks of the Mahanadi River on its southern side and 6 km from a forest reserve on its northern side.
+The Mahanadi river lies to the south.
+The areas pin code is 754031.